Skip to main content

 The three tracks together

-CI is most powerful when combined with agent and editor integration:
+CI works best when combined with agent and editor integration:

-1. Agent generates code and runs fallow check --changed-since HEAD~1 to self-check
+1. Agent generates code and runs fallow --changed-since HEAD~1 to self-check

 2. Human reviews in VS Code, sees Code Lens annotations on new exports